piskoviste/pisek/docs/task-overview.md

 ### [Generator](./task-parts/generator.md)

-The generator is used for generating inputs that the solution is tested upon.
+The generator is used for generating inputs that the solution is tested on.
-Ideally the generator should generate diverse enough inputs to break any wrong solution.
+Ideally, the generator should generate diverse enough inputs to break any wrong solution.

 ### Checker